Former U.S. Treasurer Finds New Life in San Clemente, Documents Inspiring Journey | San Clemente Times

 Her high school algebra teacher, Philip Lamm, intervened, insisting she go to college.
 He also assisted with the application process, selecting the school and helping her obtain scholarship funds.

-While attending the University of California, Santa Cruz, she recognized that she wasn’t so different from other people of color who had succumbed to the impacts of drugs, gang activity and the cycle of poverty—issues that have plagued poor communities in the U.S.
+While attending the University of California, Santa Cruz, she recognized that she wasn’t so different from other people of color, in poor communities such as hers, who had succumbed to the impacts of drugs, gang activity and a cycle of poverty.

 “I realized then that what I really wanted to do was use education, which was a gift somebody gave to me, to make a difference for other people,” said Cabral.